Home Best Practices 10 facts about code review quality

 10 facts about code review quality

 This is a short and sweet story about important facts to know and share about code review quality.
-You can also read more about this in our new ebook.
 Join the discussion on reddit and hacker news.

 680 companies were asked about their code quality and code review practices.
 Below are some of the learnings.